anusha-murali/anusha-murali.github.io/dfs.md

 There are two SCC's in the directed graph on the left above.
 By shrinking each SCC into a (super) vertex, drawing an (super) edge between the SCC, as shown on the right above, we obtain a DAG.

+This important decomposition allows one to think of connectivity information of a directed graph in two levels.
+At the top level we have a DAG, which has a useful, simple structure.
+A DAG is guaranteed to have at least one source (a vertex without incoming edges) and a sink (a vertex without outgoing edges).
+If we want more details, we could look inside a vertex of the DAG to see the full-fledged SCC — a completely connected graph — that lies there.

 [Table of Contents](./index.md)

 * * *